andrea-dintino/Zenroom/docs/pages/zencode-scenarios-ecdh.md

 [](../_media/examples/zencode_cookbook/scenarioECDHPart2.json ':include :type=code json')

-## Encrypting a secret message with a public key
+## Encrypt a message with a public key

 Here we'll encrypt a **secret message** using a public key, more precisely we'll encrypt it for two different recipients who have two different keypairs.
 Keep in mind that you can in fact encrypt the same message for as many recipient as you like, just follow the structure of the script and extend it as you like.